-There are few bodies of water more iconic than the New York Hudson River, with its breathtaking scenery and majestic bridges.
-Millions of tourists will gather around parks, ports and boats just to catch a glimpse of the famous scenery.
+Millions of tourists gather each year around the Hudson River to view its breathtaking scenery and majestic bridges.
 What is most intriguing for the U.S. Army Corps of Engineers (USACE), however, is what cannot be seen by the tourist eye—what lies beneath the surface of the Hudson River.

 The USACE is responsible for maintaining all federal navigation channels.
 The Hudson Federal Navigation Channel is a high-traffic commerce thoroughfare, with more than 16 tons of cargo and nearly 900,000 cruise line passengers traversing the waterway annually.
 Due to the high traffic volume, the USACE’s New York District conducts yearly hydrographic surveys to monitor the condition of the channel and report any obstructions that could impede safe navigation.